Scout Association Logo Ham Scout Group:

 External doors and windows

 Access to the building is provided by two pairs of steel doors to front and north side, secured by heavy-duty padlocked steel bars.
 Immediately inside the doorways interior are door mats embedded within floor tiles, forming a slight threshold step which is a minor obstacle for wheelchair users.
 Small flat-roof porches protect the exterior doorways.
 Single-glazed windows are set in the side and rear walls.
 The side windows are all 190x125cm but the rear windows vary.
-The windows are secured by steel mesh grilles all round, mounted on four wall-bolts.
+The windows are secured by steel mesh grilles all round, mounted on wall-bolts.

 Interior: Hall